-Built to protect the settlers from Indian attacks, the post would contain 18 buildings, including four officers’ quarters, barracks, laundries, storehouses, a guardhouse, baker, blacksmith shop, and more.
+Built to protect the settlers from Indian attacks, the post would contain 18 buildings, including four officers’ quarters, barracks, laundries, storehouses, guardhouses, baker, blacksmith shops, and more.
 By 1850, the soldiers and officers numbered about 100 men.
 By the following year, it had grown to more than 300.

-In March 1852, the Indian threat had been removed and Fort Gates was the first of the line of posts to be evacuated.
-Within a few years, the buildings deteriorated and there is nothing left of the fort today.
+In March 1852, the Indian threat had been removed, and Fort Gates was the first line of posts to be evacuated.
+Within a few years, the buildings deteriorated, and there is nothing left of the fort today.

 © Kathy Alexander/Legends of America, updated November 2022.